 The centre was completed in October 2001.
-Hundred of people participated in the opening festivities and the atmosphere was happy and relaxed; the building received its guests with open arms
+Hundreds of people participated in the opening festivities and the atmosphere was happy and relaxed; the building received its guests with open arms

-Sra Pou Vocational School, Udong, Cambodia 2010 - 2011
+Sra Pou Vocational School, Udong, Cambodia 2010 - 201117

-Sra Pou vocational school is a vocational training center and community building in Sra Pou village, Cambodia.
-The school is designed by Architects Rudanko + Kankkunen and built during spring 2011.
+Sra Pou vocational school is a vocational training centre and community building in Sra Pou village, Cambodia.
+The school was designed by Architects Rudanko + Kankkunen and built during spring 2011.
 The architects took care of both building design and construction management on site.

 The purpose of the vocational training centre is to encourage and teach poor families to earn their own living.
-The Sra Pou community is one of the unprivileged communities in Cambodia, who have been evicted from their homes in the city to the surrounding countryside.
-They lack basic infrastructure, decent built environment and secure income.
+The Sra Pou community is one of the unprivileged communities in Cambodia, who have been evicted from their homes in the city and been sent to the surrounding countryside.
+They lack basic infrastructure, a decent built environment and a secure income.
 The new vocational school provides professional training and helps the people to start sustainable businesses together.
 It is also a place for public gathering and democratic decision-making for the whole community.
 A local NGO organizes the teaching.